Cyd Charisse: 1970s and 1980s

 In the 1970s and 1980s Charisse guest-starred on shows such as Medical Center, Hawaii Five-O, The Love Boat, Fantasy Island, The Fall Guy, Glitter, Murder, She Wrote, and Crazy Like a Fox.

 She had a cameo in Won Ton Ton, the Dog Who Saved Hollywood (1976) and played Atsil, an Atlantean high priestess, in the 1978 fantasy film Warlords of Atlantis.

 Charisse was in the TV movies Portrait of an Escort (1980) and Swimsuit (1989).

 She also made cameo appearances in Blue Mercedes's "I Want to Be Your Property" (1987) and Janet Jackson's "Alright" (1990) music videos.

 Later career

 Charisse appeared on Broadway from late 1991 as a replacement for Liliane Montevecchi in Grand Hotel.
 Her last film appearance was in 1994 in That's Entertainment!
 III as one of the onscreen narrators of a tribute to the great MGM musical films.
 She also appeared in episodes of Burke's Law and Frasier in 1995 before retiring from acting.
-Subsequently, she made a brief and posthumous comeback in the TV movie Empire State Building Murders, which aired some two months after her death in 2008.
+Subsequently, she made a final appearance in the TV movie Empire State Building Murders, which aired two months after her death in 2008.